TLC: Tables, Ladders & Chairs (2010): Preliminary matches

-In the penultimate match, the fatal four-way TLC Match for the World Heavyweight Championship was contested.
-This match saw defending champion Kane take on Rey Mysterio, Alberto Del Rio and Edge.
+In the penultimate match, the fatal four-way Tables, Ladders, and Chairs match for the World Heavyweight Championship was contested.
+This match saw defending champion Kane take on Rey Mysterio, Alberto Del Rio, and Edge.
 Wasting little time, Mysterio set up the first ladder and climbed it but was pushed off by Del Rio and landed outside the ring on top of Kane and Edge.
 Del Rio tried to climb the ladder but was stopped by Mysterio.
 Mysterio used a smaller ladder to perform a seated senton on Del Rio with the ladder sandwiched between them.
 Edge and Kane went one on one for a while until Kane turned his attention to everyone which resulted in the other three participants teaming on him.
 After placing Kane on a table outside the ring, Edge climbed the ladder inside the ring and jumped straight onto Kane breaking the table.
 Del Rio and Mysterio took the opportunity to fight one on one.
 Edge performed the spear on Mysterio and climbed the ladder, Kane pushed the ladder over.
 Kane then went on to dominate all three men.
 All four of them took the match to the stage, where Edge gave Kane a spear.
 Mysterio climbed onto one of the tables that was hanging from the stage and jumped off it landing on Kane.
 Del Rio, Mysterio and Edge returned to the ring where Edge blocked Mysterio's 619 with a chair.
 Mysterio and Edge both climbed the ladder and both fell to the canvas too.
 During this time Ricardo Rodriguez climbed the ladder only to be chokeslammed by Kane.
 Del Rio tried to grab the title, but Mysterio pushed the ladder, sending Del Rio through a table outside the ring.
 Mysterio was stopped from climbing the ladder by Kane and received a Tombstone piledriver.
 Edge speared Kane off the apron through a table.
 With all three men down, Edge climbed the ladder and grabbed the title to become the new champion.